thejamesdempsey/Code-Style-Guidelines/Languages/css.md

 Exceptions may be gradient syntax and URLs in comments.
 There’s nothing we can do about those.

-I prefer single-tab indents set to four space size and write multi-line CSS.
+I prefer four space size indentation and I write multi-line CSS.

 ### Single file vs. many files